gospelin/gigacad/README.md

  - Commit changes
 	```(git commit -m "Add new feature").```

-Push to the branch (git push origin feature/new-feature).
+	- Push to the branch (git push origin feature/new-feature).

-Open a pull request.
+ - Open a pull request.

-For bug reports or support, please contact the project maintainer or file an issue in the repository.

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See [LICENSE](LICENSE) for details.

 ## Credits